mikedll/rpnc/README.md

 # Todos

-handle repeating decimal results

 identify where we would place advanced parsing of floating point inputs

-consider suppressing output from the model
+consider suppressing direct error output from the model

-add a prompt